-The Green Industry Act aims to reduce the time taken to set up a plant from 18 to 9 months in real terms by 2025, by modifying the rules for public consultation and paralleling certain stages in the environmental authorisation application procedure.
+The Green Industry Act aims to reduce the time taken to set up a plant from 17 to 9 months in real terms by 2025, by modifying the rules for public consultation and paralleling certain stages in the environmental authorisation application procedure.
 This measure concerns all types of industrial project subject to environmental authorisation, not just green industry.
 As a result, by 2025, once the implementing decrees have been published, implementation times will be comparable to those in other European Member States.

 Thanks to the Green Industry Act, France is also speeding up the consolidation of its strategic stock of industrial land, to meet the challenges of current and future reindustrialisation.
-Around fifty strategic sites are about to be selected to form a new generation of turnkey sites known as "France 2030", in addition to the 89 sites already approved.
-These sites are intended for new industrial activities, and their preparation will be the subject of enhanced support for developers and local authorities in three areas:
+Around 50 new turnkey "France 2030" sites were unveiled in April 2024, in addition to the 89 sites already approved.